kontaktio/kontakt-ios-sdk/README.md

 $ gem install cocoapods
 ```

-To integrate the Kontakt.io iOS SDK into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate the Kontakt.io ~~iOS~~ iOS/tvOS/OSX SDK into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ``` ruby
 platform :ios, '8.0'